shrutz510/Face_Recognition/README.md

 # Face_Recognition
-Facial detection and recognition software
+A simple dacial detection and recognition software implemented using python libraries.